OrianHindi/The-Maze-Of-Waze/README.md

 **MyGameGUI:**

 **MyGameAlgo:**

 **KML_Logger:**
 KML is a file format used to display geographic data in an Earth browser such as Google Earth.

-You can create KML files to pinpoint locations, add image overlays, and expose rich data in new ways.
+You can create KML files to pinpoint locations and add image overlays.

+we make an option to make that file from the game, and locate the game in Google Earth.

 KML is an international standard maintained by the Open Geospatial Consortium, Inc.